Special Needs Adoption

 The Wilkins continued to foster babies, each one leaving with a piece of their hearts.
 In January of 2015, they received a call asking if the family could take in a sibling group of two little girls.
 The oldest was 3 and the second was only 5 months.
 Eventually, another sister was born and placed in their home at 7 months.

 After 2 years the children’s biological parents terminated their parental rights.
 Now the Wilkins faced a tough decision on whether or not to adopt all 3 girls.
 The children all have special needs and the Wilkins were in their late forties.
 They prayed on this special needs adoption and came back with a why not.
 Why not the Wilkins?

 Clearly, they could not refute this question and on April 29th, 2019, the Wilkins officially grew by 3.
 Shortly after the adoption, they gave up their foster license.

 Paula often jokes, “this is my circus and these are all my monkeys.”
 Foster care can and does change lives.
 Once a family of 4 now thanks to adoption the Wilkins are 8 people deep.

 In conclusion, we want to thank the Wilkins for sharing their special needs adoption with us.
 It is so important to remember that families are diverse and we should not shy away from adopting or fostering children with special needs.

 For those in the process of adopting through foster care.
-Together We Rise offers free adoption day photography here.
+Foster Love - Together We Rise offers free adoption day photography here.